ElDuderino420/HackerNewsClone/LSDProjectReport.md

                 })
             }
 ```
-An illustration detailing how the frontend calls the backend with angular a factory. https://github.com/ElDuderino420/HackerNewsClone-frontend/blob/master/public/js/factory.js
+<i><p>An illustration detailing how the frontend calls the backend with angular a factory. </i></p>https://github.com/ElDuderino420/HackerNewsClone-frontend/blob/master/public/js/factory.js

 As this project was a group project, we needed a way to work on it at the same time.
 We used github to allow for easy collaboration on the project allowing all our members to work simultaneously.